saucelabs/sauce-docs/docs/web-apps/automated-testing/_partials/_advanced.md

 ### Environment Variable Expansion

-All values in your saucectl configuration support environment variable expansion. `$var` in your config.yml will be replaced according to your shell's environment variables.
+All values in your `saucectl` configuration support environment variable expansion. `$var` in `config.yml` will be replaced according to your shell's environment variables.
 References to undefined variables will be replaced with an empty string.

 ### Predefined Environment Variables